flintlib/flint/doc/source/acb_theta.rst

 .. function:: slong acb_theta_jet_nb(slong ord, slong g)

     Returns the number of derivation tuples with total order at most *ord*.
+We require that *ord* is nonnegative and *g* is at least 1.

 .. function:: slong acb_theta_jet_total_order(const slong * tup, slong g)